-The Federal Report on Research and Innovation 2014 (PDF, 11,9 MB) issued by the Federal Ministry of Education and Research (BMBF) clearly describes the objectives of the S&T agreements: “Involvement in international research programmes for solving global problems, the development and improvement of bilateral relations and access to interesting research areas are three major objectives of science & technology cooperation (STC) agreements.
-These agreements also aim to stabilise policy, support development, export technology and open up new markets, especially for small and medium-sized companies” (page 138).
+The Federal Report on Research and Innovation, which is issued annually by the Federal Ministry of Education and Research (BMBF), clearly describes the objectives of the S&T agreements: 'Involvement in international research programmes for solving global problems, the development and improvement of bilateral relations and access to interesting research areas are three major objectives of science & technology cooperation (STC) agreements.
+These agreements also aim to stabilise policy, support development, export technology and open up new markets, especially for small and medium-sized companies' (Source: BuFI 2014).

 German research policy pursues the goal of being particularly prominent in countries with strategically significant science and technology resources.
 Dynamically developing countries with future markets are seen as particularly important in strategic terms.